GaloisInc/crucible/doc/tutorial/tutorial.md

 ways, and then using a SAT solver to complete the proof.

-Alternatively, the `write_aig` command can be used to write an AIG directly to a file, for later processing by external tools, as shown in `code/ffs_gen_aig.saw`.
+Alternatively, the `write_aig` command can be used to write an AIG directly to a file, in [AIGER format](http://fmv.jku.at/aiger/), for later processing by external tools, as shown in `code/ffs_gen_aig.saw`.

 ````
 $include all code/ffs_gen_aig.saw